8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 	- Revolving loans (credit cards, lines of credit, and so on)
 		- Primary credit union
 			- Quaternary credit card: A low rate card with no rewards or similar program.
-			- Line of credit: Used for overdraft protection on the checking account.
+			- Line of credit: Used for overdraft protection on the expense account.
 		- Secondary credit union
 			- Primary credit card: A rewards card that has three percent cash back on the types of establishments I use most.
 		- Tertiary bank
 			- Secondary credit card: A rewards card that has one-point-five percent cash back on all purchases, which is what I use for items that don't have better rewards with the other cards.
 		- Apple
-			- Tertiary credit card: A rewards card that offers three percent cash back on Apple products and two percent cash back at places that accept Apply Pay.
+			- Tertiary credit card: A rewards card that offers three percent cash back on Apple products and a limited number of other retailers.
+The card also offers two percent cash back when Apple Pay is used.

-The line of credit as a separate loan is interesting as well.
-Some financial institutions won’t let you do that and want you to use a credit card with them instead.
+The line of credit as a separate loan is interesting.
+Some financial institutions won’t let you have a personal line of credit for the purposes of automatically advancing to cover overdrafts on an account; they often prefer using a credit card instead.

 If your checking account is about to negative, they’ll do a cash advance on the card.
 Here’s the rub though, in some cases, if you can’t pay the balance of the card, new purchases are prioritized over the cash advance amount.
 Further, the cash advance may be accruing interest daily instead once per statement period.
-Having a separate line of credit, on the other hand, means there’s not the possibility of having to punch through something else to pay it off; this was very helpful when I was homeless.
+So, if the institution only lets you use a credit card, see about opening a credit strictly for the purpose of overdraft protection.

-I don't have any terminal loans anymore and I pay the cards off each month.
+I don't have any terminal loans and I pay the cards off each month.
 Each card syncs automatically with Wave; except the Apple Card because it's not available like that yet.
 However, outside of subscriptions with Apple and apps the card doesn't get used much.
 Updating the transactions for the Apple Card are part of the transaction refinement described in the Assets section.

 ## Distributions

-I post to the [paycheck-to-paycheck](/finances/building-wealth-paycheck-to-paycheck/) area every first and fifteenth.
+I post to the [paycheck-to-paycheck](/experiences/finances/paycheck-to-paycheck/) area every first and fifteenth.
 However, I get paid every two weeks as of this writing; so, I distribute money about every two weeks.

 Money comes into the income account.